 World Peace Pagoda

 This pagoda is situated on the top of a hill on the southern shore of Phewa Lake.
 It has four images of Buddha facing in our directions.
-The pagoda is an impressive sight and its hilltop location commands great view.
+The pagoda is an impressive sight and its hilltop location commands a great view.
 It is a great vantage point, which offers spectacular views of the Annapurna range and Pokhara city.
+Peace pagoda is the best viewpoint of Annapurna and Dhaulagiri mountain range.

-The Buddhist monastery situated on eastern part of Pokhara on a hillock is well known for excellent views of the city.
+The Buddhist monastery situated on the eastern part of Pokhara on a hillock is well known for its excellent views of the city.
 It was built by Buddhists from Manang in 1960's.
 Manang is a popular destination that lies along the Annapurna Circuit trek.
 Images of Buddha and Padmasambhava are its major attractions.
+The Tibetian refugee camp is major attraction for Buddhists.

 Just opposite of Devi's fall, on the other side of the road lies the Gupteshwor Cave.
 This cave is popular for the different natural forms made from limestone deposits.